Geofffff/OptimalExecution/README.md

 - Target Networks

 ### Writing
-- Talk about DDQN in practise (halving epsilon decay)
+- Talk about DDQN in practise (halving epsilon decay?)
 - Transformations of the features
 - Case study on robustness and DDQ - could demonstate / prove the issues with the niave approach DQN

-### General
-- Test training agents with a larger number of options and timesteps
-- Find average trade sizes from data
-- Initial weights?
-- Incorporate changes from the paper (reread)
-- Set seed to control reproducability [DONE]

 ### Questions for Paul
 - The role of gamma in this case? - Risk aversion